Here Peter Hanley looks at how to plan your marketing and achieve results without throwing a bundle of money at it. Simple steps to great results.

-I have talked about the seven rule where customers will buy after being touched seven times and that is your marketing and how important it is to maintain a consistent approach.
+I have talked about the seven rules where customers will buy after being touched seven times and that is your marketing and how important it is to maintain a consistent approach.

 The good news is that Facebook has a great schedule tool that is easy to use and can quickly load a week or months of posts.

-If you are advertising this is a daily control matter that requires attention, it is your bucks being spent so you Need to balance spend over returns
+If you are advertising this is a daily control matter that requires attention, it is your bucks being spent so you need to balance spending over returns

-The roll of Facebook is to deliver buyers to your webpage or office and not to sell them anything.
+The role of Facebook is to deliver buyers to your webpage or office and not to sell them anything.

-It is still an essential tool of marketing
+It is still an essential tool for marketing

 Instagram and you